EJammy/EJammy.github.io/content/posts/package-managers.md

 ---

+A week ago I was installing homebrew on my friend's computer and she had no idea what I was doing (not that I actually know what I'm doing), so I think it's a good time to write a guide.

 > A package manager or package-management system is a collection of software tools that automates the process of installing, upgrading, configuring, and removing computer programs for a computer in a consistent manner.
 >
 > -- *[Wikipedia](https://en.wikipedia.org/wiki/Package_manager)*